Confused about health insurance? You’ve come to the right spot.

 No matter where you buy it, all health insurance sold in Montana is private insurance offered by private insurance companies.

 Plans sold inside healthcare.gov are offered by Montana’s three largest health insurance companies.
 Together, they sell more than 99 percent of all the insurance sold in Montana.
-Plans sold inside healthcare.gov are virtually identical to health insurance plans sold outside the site.
+Plans sold inside healthcare.gov are virtually identical to health insurance plans sold outside the site, with some exceptions if the plan is sold only outside the site.

-The Montana Health and Economic Livelihood Partnership (HELP) Plan expands health coverage in Montana to an estimated 70,000 new adults with incomes up to 138 percent of the Federal Poverty Level (FPL).
+The Montana Health and Economic Livelihood Partnership (HELP) Plan expands health coverage in Montana to adults with incomes up to 138 percent of the Federal Poverty Level (FPL).
 Coverage began January 1, 2016.
 The HELP Plan offers medical, behavioral health, dental, vision, prescription drug benefits, and much more.
 The HELP Plan works to keep you healthy, not just treat you when you are sick.

 Three ways to apply: